Craithtv/Craithtv/README.md

 ### Ryan Leonard
- > Ryan Leonard is a Software Developer Intern at 365 Reatail Markers, which is headquartered in Troy.
+ > Ryan Leonard is a Software Developer Intern at 365 Retail Markers, which is headquartered in Troy.

 ### About me